yahia3200/Become-an-Independent-Data-Scientist/README.md

-# Become an Independent Data scienct
+# Become an Independent Data Scientist
 this repo contains my final project for the __Applied Plotting, Charting & Data Representation in Python Course__